The man who has helped define the golden era of modern production banjos is back at the drawing board.

 OB-12 Top Tension – $3,499.99

 This is Greg’s flagship.
 A faithful tribute to the late-1930s Mastertone Top Tensions that were known for their weight, mass, and aggressive cut.
-We’ve already pre-sold five.
+The first production batch has nearly sold out through Banjo Warehouse.

 Key features: